 Emley Brass Band was founded in 1870 from the basis of a woodwind and brass ensemble.
-The Band does have some mining roots, as do most brass bands like Grimethorpe and Carlton Main Frickley.

-We then acquired another conductor, Marc Robins who was a Barnsley College graduate after having studied under David Hirst.
+They then acquired another conductor, Marc Robins who was a Barnsley College graduate after having studied under David Hirst.
 Marc’s first contest just happened to be the National Finals in Torquay.

 Since 2003, Garry Hallas has been leading the band from the front and his enthusiasm to take the band to further heights is very encouraging.

 In recent years the band has been competing at many contests around the country, managing to pick up some silverware along the way.

 Emley were promoted to the second section in 2013 and this achievement is the highest the band has ever reached.
 Although they are now back in the third section, there is plenty of optimism for a speedy return to the second section.

 As well as playing in contests around the country, Emley have an excellent reputation for producing entertaining concerts and have picked up some silverware from entertainment contests in recent years.